dkpro/dkpro-jwpl/pages/JWPL_Languages.md

 permalink: "/JWPL_Languages/"
 ---

-The supported languages are defined in <br />
+The supported languages are defined in `de.tudarmstadt.ukp.wikipedia.api.WikiConstants`.
-`de.tudarmstadt.ukp.wikipedia.api.WikiConstants` <br />
 This list reflects the languages supported in August 2011.
 As the API is largely language independent, adding additional languages should not be a problem.